gk-codes/ansible-role-wazuh-agent/README.md

 Available variables are listed below, along with default values (see defaults/main.yml):

+**ATTENTION:** the Wazuh Agent name will be deducted from the inventory hostname.

 `wazuh_agent_groups` corresponds to the Agent groups you have defined in your Wazuh environment.
 It is a comma-separated string, e.g. `'default,linux,debian'`.

 `wazuh_agent_manager_url` is the FQDN or IP address of the Wazuh Manager you want the agent to connect to.